-The course begins by establishing the foundation for analyzing malware in a way that dramatically expands upon the findings of automated analysis tools.
+The course begins malware analysis essentials that let you go beyond the findings of automated analysis tools.
 You will learn how to set up a flexible laboratory to examine the inner workings of malicious software, and how to use the lab to uncover characteristics of real-world malware samples.
-You will also learn how to redirect and intercept network traffic in the lab to explore the specimen's capabilities by interacting with the malicious program.
+You will also learn how to redirect and intercept network traffic in the lab to derive additional insights and indicators of compromise.
+You will also start mastering dynamic code analysis techniques with the help of a debugger.